mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ### Value objects

-In many cases, the data objects we are dealing with have no identity--they are interchangeable.
+In many cases, the data objects we are dealing with have no identity — they are interchangeable.
 For example, one instance of a `CustomerId` with value
 "1234" is the same as any other `CustomerId` with value "1234."
-We do not need to keep track of which one is which--they are equal to each other.
+We do not need to keep track of which one is which — they are equal to each other.

 When we model a domain using an algebraic type system, the types we create will implement this kind of field-based equality testing automatically.
 We don't need to write any special equality code ourselves, which is nice.